seonminahn/HMM-Stack/README.md

     construct_hmm_stack('recordSummary.txt')

 This code generates 'newStack_iterN.txt', which is a new probabilistic stack constructed from the cores listed in 'recordSummary.txt'.
-It follows the same format as HMMstack.txt.
+It follows the same format as Prob_stack.txt.
 In addition to the stack file, while running, the code generates following files:

 * newStack_iterN.mat, newStack_iterN_updateD.mat (data files that are saved after the N<sup>th</sup> iteration)
 * newStack_inputM_iterN.mat, newStack_inputM_iterN_updateD.mat (data files that are saved after aligning the M<sup>th</sup> benthic *δ<sup>18</sup>O* record to the stack generated after the N<sup>th</sup> iteration)

 Do not delete any files while running codes.
 These files are required to update each iteration.

 To construct a valid probabilistic stack, at least two different *δ<sup>18</sup>O* valued samples should be assigned to each point in the stack.
 Otherwise, the variance term becomes too small to construct a valid emission model.
 To avoid this, even with a small number of records, the algorithm manually assigns a reasonably large value when a variance term is too small and prints an error message.
-Such cases did not occur when we constructed the HMM stack and the HMM_LR04 stack because we used sufficient records.
+Such cases did not occur when we constructed the Prob-stack and the Prob-LR04-stack because we used sufficient records.

-Note that a construction of the stack requires extensive use of high performance computing resourses.
+Note that a construction of the stack requires extensive use of high performance computing resources.
+Constructing the Prob-stack took about one month with 180 computing nodes as it takes over 100 hours for a high-resolution record to complete one iteration.
+It took about 30 minutes to construct a stack on a desktop (2.7 GHz Intel Core i% processor & 16GB memory) using the three example records as provided in 'recordSummary.txt'.

 ### Age estimation